Carlo Kemp: College career

 Kemp played college football for the Michigan Wolverines football team from 2016 to 2020.
 During his freshman season in 2016, he made his collegiate debut on September 17, 2016, in a game against Colorado.
 During his sophomore season in 2017, he played in all 13 games.
 He began his career as a linebacker, then following the 2017 season, he became a defensive lineman.
 During his junior season in 2018 he appeared in all 13 games, including 12 starts on the defensive line, and recorded 17 tackles.

 On August 21, 2019, he was named captain for the 2019 season.
 During his senior season in 2019, he started 12 games and recorded 40 tackles, with 4.5 tackles-for-loss.
 Following the season he was named third-team All-Big Ten by the coaches.
 During his fifth-year senior season in 2020 he appeared in all six games with five starts on the defensive line, and recorded 21 tackles, and three tackles-for-loss, in a season that was shortened due to the COVID-19 pandemic.
 Following the season he was named All-Big Ten honorable mention.
 Kemp participated in the 2021 Hula Bowl, where he was named Team Aina's Defensive MVP for the contest after he recorded four tackles in addition to a pick six.

 Professional career

+Green Bay Packers

-After going undrafted in the 2021 NFL Draft, he signed with the Green Bay Packers as an undrafted free agent on May 2, 2021.
+After going undrafted in the 2021 NFL draft, he signed with the Green Bay Packers as an undrafted free agent on May 2, 2021.
 He was waived by the Packers on August 31, 2021.